ClickHouse/ClickHouse/docs/en/sql-reference/data-types/enum.md

 ENGINE = TinyLog
 ```

-Similarly, you could not specify numbers.
+Similarly, you could omit numbers.
 ClickHouse will assign consecutive numbers automatically.
-Numbers are assigned from 1 by default.
+Numbers are assigned starting from 1 by default.

 ``` sql
 CREATE TABLE t_enum